demestav/GeoJSON-Properties-Editor/README.md

 > Note that you can change the prefix of the output files (the **gjpe** part, using `--prefix PREFIX`).

 ### Editing the CSV
-Open and edit the **properties.csv** file.
+Open and edit the **gjpe_properties.csv** file.
 Rows can be removed which will cause the corresponding feature not to be included the the final GeoJSON file.
-New properties can be added by adding new columns.
-It is important not to edit the
+New properties can be added by adding new columns. **Do not to edit** the `split_id` column's values, as this is the reference to the corresponding feature.

 ### Join
 To join the **gjpe_properties.csv** and **gjpe_features.json** files run: